This post shows you: Taipei’s Four Beasts Hike – A Peaceful Alternative to Elephant Mountain

 After a while, we reached the signs directing us to the Leopard lookout.
 At this point, signs will mark the road, and toilets will also be available along the route.

-We managed to reach the lookout, watching our steps carefully.
-The day before climbing Mount Shamao, we dodged by a hair the venomous brown-spotted pit viper, an endemic reptile of this region.
+We managed to reach the lookout, overseeing our steps.
+The day before climbing Mount Shamao, we dodged the venomous brown-spotted pit viper, an endemic reptile of this region, by a hair.

 The trajectory to Elephant Mountain was the most varied and picturesque.